Skip links

 4.1 Right to information

 You may request confirmation from the controller as to whether personal data concerning you are being processed by him.
+If there is such processing, you can request information from the controller about the following:

 • the purposes for which the personal data are processed;